-- Risk Management & SafeSport completion
+- o Risk Management & SafeSport completion

 - Responsibilities to club & team

 - Professionalism expectations

-- Attire
+- o Attire

 - Cell phone usage

 - Acceptable language

-- Inclusion/nondiscrimination
+- o Inclusion/nondiscrimination

 - Sideline behavior & Zero Tolerance Policy

 - Communication expectation

-- Independent contractor or employee
+- o Independent contractor or employee

-- Pay scale
+- o Pay scale

-- Equipment
+- o Equipment

 Parents

 It is imperative to set guidelines and boundaries for parental involvement.
 Be clear about the level of involvement parents should have - this may change from your youngest ages to the oldest.
 Some suggested topics are: